antonio-bakula/SeleniumWebDriverTools/README.md

 - `SeleniumWebDriverTools.BaseUiTest` a test class that defines the functionalities
 - `SeleniumWebDriverTools.SelfTest` an example of usage for desktop and mobile tests (sets Chrome in mobile mode), and test for funcionality in BaseUiTest

-### Drawbacks and room for further improvement:
+### Drawbacks and future improvements:

 - the current documentation is only in the code and some is in Croatian, create documentation in a separate file and translate it to English
-- works only for Google Chrome.
+- works only for Google Chrome, it would be nice to support Firefox